nvm-sh/nvm/CONTRIBUTING.md

 make test
 ```

-You might be asked for your password for some tests that require a few extra privilages.
+You might be asked for your password for some tests that require a few extra privileges.
 If you don't want to enter it, feel free not to, but the related tests will fail.

 Thanks again!